-His experiences includes working in the KEYS Team, which was a multidisciplinary team made up of mental health workers and clinicians, he has worked in rehabs, has provided addiction and mental health support to companies including Metro Trains, Jemena and the Trade Union Movement.
-He has written scripts and produced alcohol and other drug/mental health educational material and provided technical editing for literature for addiction.
+His experiences include working in the KEYS Team, which was a multidisciplinary team made up of mental health workers and clinicians, he has worked in rehabs, has provided addiction and mental health support to companies including Metro Trains, Jemena and the Trade Union Movement.
+He has written scripts and produced alcohol and other drugs/mental health educational material and provided technical editing for literature on addiction.

 Along with his professional experience, Paul is a peer worker, in that he has overcome his personal addiction issues and has been sober for ten years.
 He is also the co-host of The ARC- The Addiction Recovery Cast.
 His other interests include Stoic Philosophy, International Politics, Shakespeare and the mighty St Kilda City Football Club.

-"My professional and personal experience have shown me how to create an effective framework for change, which I have seen work not only within myself but 100's if not 1000's of times.
+"My professional and personal experience have shown me how to create an effective framework for change, which I have seen work not only within myself but hundreds if not thousands of times.
 I ask myself and all of my clients to aim low.
 Aim low on a daily basis, and in 12-18 months' time, your life will be unrecognisable".

-Angela is a Masters qualified Family Therapist with extensive experience in the addiction recovery and family support field.
-For over 20 years she has worked an evidence-based manner with families impacted by a loved one’s alcohol or drug use, developed a number of family education programs used across the state including the creation of educational booklets for families.
+Angela is a Master's qualified Family Therapist with extensive experience in the addiction recovery and family support field.
+For over 20 years she has worked in an evidence-based manner with families impacted by a loved one’s alcohol or drug use and developed a number of family education programs used across the state including the creation of educational booklets for families.

 "When people are working on changing their behaviours related to drug and alcohol misuse, dependence, alcoholism or addiction, the involvement of those close to them can really help.
 When families and friends work together problematic behaviour and negative effects can be dealt with more quickly.
 My experience, and the systematic study of evidence-based research, provide proof, that individuals do better when families are directly involved".

 Dr Naham (Jack) Warhaft was born in Melbourne and educated at Melbourne High School.
-He studied medicine at the University of Melbourne and commenced his anaesthetic training in 1966.
-He began specialist practice in anaesthesia in Melbourne in 1971 and held senior appointments at Box Hill, Mercy Maternity, Werribee Mercy and Angliss hospitals.
-In the 1990‘s he became involved in the management of anaesthetist colleagues with narcotic dependency - the Box Hill Hospital Re-entry Program for Impaired Anaesthetists.
+He studied medicine at the University of Melbourne and commenced his anesthetic training in 1966.
+He began specialist practice in anesthesia in Melbourne in 1971 and held senior appointments at Box Hill, Mercy Maternity, Werribee Mercy and Angliss hospitals.
+In the 1990‘s he became involved in the management of anesthetist colleagues with narcotic dependency - the Box Hill Hospital Re-entry Program for Impaired Anaesthetists.

 Debbie Sesso - ASV Board Member - Secretary